 Carbon monoxide is colourless and odourless.
 High levels of carbon monoxide in the air are very dangerous and may cause people to pass out or even die.
 Children, pregnant women and their unborn babies, older people, and people with chronic illnesses such as heart and lung disease are at increased risk from air pollutants, including carbon monoxide.

 - shortness of breath

-High levels of carbon monoxide are very dangerous and may cause people to pass out or even die.
-If you suspect you may be affected by carbon monoxide, open windows and doors, turn off the appliance and go outside to fresh air.
-See your doctor and ask whether your symptoms may be related to carbon monoxide, and get your gas heater serviced before you use it again.
+If you suspect you may be affected by carbon monoxide, open windows and doors, turn off the appliance and go outside to breathe fresh air.
+See your GP and ask whether your symptoms may be related to carbon monoxide, and get your gas heater serviced before you use it again.